 If lights are blinking green and red, test your inside signal coverage WITHOUT the signal booster.
 Conditions may have changed (a new cell tower installation, for example) to provide adequate coverage for your needs without a booster.

-To see more about our booster's light patterns, check out our video:
+To see more about our booster's light patterns, check out our video on YouTube: